Add to your Claude Code skills

 If Turbo has helped you ship faster and you're so inclined, I'd greatly appreciate it if you'd consider sponsoring my open source work.

-External services: ChatGPT Plus or higher (for codex review), and ChatGPT Pro or Business (for /consult-oracle, where Pro models are the only ones that reliably solve very hard problems).
-That said, /peer-review-code and /consult-oracle are designed as swappable puzzle pieces, so if you don't have access, replace them with alternatives that work for you.
+External services: The Claude edition benefits from ChatGPT Plus or higher for Codex peer review.
+The Codex edition benefits from Claude Code access for Claude peer review.
+ChatGPT Pro or Business is useful for /consult-oracle, where Pro models are the only ones that reliably solve very hard problems. /peer-review and /consult-oracle are designed as swappable puzzle pieces, so if you don't have access, replace them with alternatives that work for you.

 Walk me through the Turbo setup.
-Read SETUP.md from the tobihagemann/turbo repo and guide me through each step.
+Read SETUP.md from the tobihagemann/turbo repo and follow the guide for your edition.